-To design a superior fitness goal, you need to start vague and then add some specifics.
+To design a superior fitness goal, you need to start vaguely and add some specifics.
 For example, you want to build big muscles.
 Now answer these questions: where, when, and how.
-The where is the body location.
+Where is the body location?
 When is the time you hope to meet the goal?
 How is the workout program?
 A superior fitness goal is not superman.
 It can help you on your fitness journey, but it can not solve all your problems.
 Sometimes you will need two or three goals.
 But don’t overdo it.
 You don’t want so many plans until they seem like a task.

 Use SMART goals for your fitness goals.
 A SMART goal is specific, measurable, relevant, and time-specific.
 So, what does a SMART plan look like?
-For example, increase chest size by 3 inches in 30 days.
+For example, increase chest size by 1 inch in 30 days.
 This goal checks all the boxes.
 Do not forget the goal does not have to be superman.
 It does not have to solve all your problems.
-But it does need to have an end game.
+But it needs to have an endgame.
 In 30 days, we will know if we succeeded or failed to complete this goal.

 What is the best workout to achieve a fitness goal?

 With a superior fitness goal, you can select the best workout.
 Workout programs complete a specific task.
-High-intensity interval training uses motion to burn stomach fat and tones muscles.
+For example, high-intensity interval training uses motion to burn stomach fat and tone muscles.
 German volume training uses volume to build muscle and definition.
 A 5×5 uses a mixture of volume and weight to build strength and muscle.
 Pre-exhaustion builds muscles after an injury or over-training from heavy exercise.
 Post-exhaustion singles out a muscle or muscle group that needs extra work.

-The number of tasks determines how many metrics you need.
-Thus, you will need a metric for every task and the goal.
+The number of tasks determines the metrics you need.
+Thus, you will need a metric for every task and goal.
 By measuring the task and goal, you can see how one affects the other.
-As the volume of your workout goes up, so should your chest size.
+For example, as your workout volume goes up, so should your chest size.
 Also, the amount of protein you eat and your recovery time play a role in how fast your chest grows.

 So, Let’s return to our SMART goal of increasing chest size by 3 inches in 30 days.
-The first metric is to measure chest size once a week at the same time.
+The first metric is to measure chest size once a week simultaneously.
 This metric is important because it determines if we succeeded or failed at our goal.

 The second metric is to measure volume every two weeks.
-The volume of a workout is the reps multiplied by the sets multiplied by the weight.
+The workout volume is the reps multiplied by the sets multiplied by the weight.
 Did you know that volume and progressive overload cause muscle growth?
 Progressive overload is where you increase the volume of each workout.
-As the weight grows, so does your chest.
+So as the weight grows, so does your chest.

 If you have never failed, it is because you haven’t tried.
 Failure is a part of learning and growing.
 Working a muscle to failure is an excellent example of what failure can do.
 Failure allows you to push the boundaries.
 It also gives you a chance to reflect.
 You get to think about how you can do things better.
 Also, you get to learn about yourself.
 When you know your strengths and limitations, you define better workouts and goals.

-No matter how good the workout or goal, they must end.
-When you outgrow a training or goal, it no longer serves the same purpose.
-Also, if you overreach and bit off more than you can chew, then you need to pull back.
-A fitness journey is about taking the correct steps to get to the finish line.
+No matter how good the workout or goal is , they must end.
+It no longer serves the same purpose when you outgrow a training or goal.
+Also, if you overreach and bit off more than you can chew, you need to pull back.
+A fitness journey takes the correct steps to get to the finish line.
 You can use progressive overload to take the proper steps when you have a well-defined goal.

 Finally, always visualize the big picture.
 What is your end game?
-Each goal you set should be a gig saw within the big picture.
-If your goal is to lift 450 pounds, then set smaller goals that can get you there.
+Each goal you set should be a gig seen within the big picture.
+For example, if your goal is to lift 450 pounds, set smaller goals to get you there.
 Using 30-day goals helps you to reach 1-year goals.
 Also, 1-year goals allow you to reach 5-year goals.
-It would be best if you used short-term and long-term goals to create and complete a fitness journey.
-Over time you will find that the best workout for you will change to help you on your fitness journey.
+It would be best to use short-term and long-term goals to create and complete a fitness journey.
+Over time, you find that the best workout will change to help you on your fitness journey.